miriam-lau/Lullaby/development_README.md

 ## Implementation Timeline
-Day 1: Setup and Start learning midi.js
+Day 1:
-Install Node modules, setup up webpack, and install technologies.
+- Install Node modules, setup up webpack, and install technologies.
 Create webpack.config.js as well as package.json.
-Write a basic entry file and create a skeleton for all Javascript files.
-Learn how to use midi.js.
+- Write a basic entry file and create a skeleton for all Javascript files.

-Day 2: Learn how to use midi.js and add User controls.
+- Learn how to use midi.js.

+Day 2:
-Implement simulation of keys to music notes.
+- Implement simulation of keys to music notes.
 Map common lullaby songs to keys.
-Create controls for the user to interact with the site.
+- Create controls for the user to interact with the site.

-Day 3: User controls
+Day 3:
-Finish testing UX for user controls.
+- Finish testing UX for user controls.
 Learn to use anime.js

-Day 4: Frontend styling
+Day 4:
-Style the game, and add in animations with anime.js.
+- Frontend styling: Style the game, and add in animations with anime.js.